Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Summer Fireworks in Atami

-Taking advantage of the start of my new job to fully recharge, Revisiting Tokyo — experiencing a once-in-a-lifetime Japanese fireworks festival and a day trip to Kawagoe near Tokyo.
+Taking advantage of starting a new job, I first fully charged my energy.
+Revisiting Tokyo — experiencing a once-in-a-lifetime Japanese fireworks festival and a day trip to Kawagoe near Tokyo.

 Fun